Graswald-Schaetzle/graswald-schaetzle-website/src/content/pageHome.md

           fits, adapts and stays.
 Because the real value of innovation lies not in what it promises, but in what it sustainably delivers – for today, and for what comes after.
+  stickySection:
+    anchor: transformation
+    title: Transformation
+    content:
+      title: Convergence
+      content: >-
+        If you're looking for transformation that doesn’t get stuck in concepts or fizzle in rollout – you need more than a consultant.
+You need partners who understand the systems, the people and the pressure.

+        At Graswald/Schätzle, we combine communication, Tech strategy and leadership insight to help you move complex change forward – clearly, credibly, and with lasting effect.

+        We believe transformation only works when it connects technology with narrative, direction with dialogue, and ambition with execution.
+Not driven by hype – but by clarity, relevance and the will to act.
+We don’t just advise.
+We co-create.
+We implement.
+We stay until it works.

+        Because the future shaped by AI shouldn’t be feared – it should be built.
+Thoughtfully.
+Humanly.
+With you, not around you.
+    column:
+      anchor: a
+      title: a
 ---